zplug/zplug/README.md

 # Also prezto
 zplug "modules/prompt", from:prezto

+# And zim
+zplug 'modules/archive', from:zim
+zplug 'modules/prompt', from:zim
+zprompt_theme='magicmace'

 # Load if "if" tag returns true
 zplug "lib/clipboard", from:oh-my-zsh, if:"[[ $OSTYPE == *darwin* ]]"